govtmirror/cybergis-styles/README.md

 git clone https://github.com/state-hiu/cybergis-styles.git cybergis-styles.git
 ```

-The CyberGIS Styles repo (cybergis-styles) also contains some tools for automating the process of creating styles.
+The CyberGIS Scripts repo (cybergis-scripts) also contains some tools for automating the process of creating styles.
 See the installation guide at [https://github.com/state-hiu/cybergis-scripts](https://github.com/state-hiu/cybergis-scripts).

 ## Usage